samjudge/ximp.js/README.md

 </ul>
 ```

-You could include a `ximp-if` attribute in order to conditionally run the for-each (`ximp-foreach-init` will still run).
+You could include a `ximp-if` attribute in order to conditionally run the for-each (`ximp-foreach-init` will still run, reguardless of condition passing or failing).

 ```
 <ul ximp ximp-foreach ximp-if="(x.value)GT(y.value)" ximp-foreach-init="initFunction" ximp-action="onEachChildFunction">